FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Discussion

 \paragraph{Conclusion} We presented \ours, a simulation-based inference approach for inferring function-valued data. \ours~can be applied to non-uniform, unseen discretizations of the domain, can scale to large parameter dimensions, and can be trained using comparatively small simulations budgets.
 As we show in various experiments, \ours~can therefore tackle spatiotemporal inference problems that were previously challenging or even intractable for simulation-based inference.

-\begin{ack} This work was funded by the German Research Foundation (DFG) under Germany’s Excellence Strategy – EXC number 2064/1 – 390727645 and SFB 1233 ’Robust Vision’ (276693517) and DFG (DR 822/3-1).
-This work was co-funded by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and the Heinrich-Böll-Stiftung.
+\begin{ack} This work was funded by the German Research Foundation (DFG) under Germany’s Excellence Strategy – EXC number 2064/1 – 390727645 and SFB 1233 ’Robust Vision’ (276693517) and DFG (DR 822/3-1) and the Heinrich-Böll-Stiftung.
 Data collection was supported by Alfred Wegener Institute through logistic grants AWI\textunderscore ANT\textunderscore18.
 The authors acknowledge support by the state of Baden-Württemberg through bwHPC.
 GM is a member of the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
 We thank Manuel Gloeckler for providing the training data and Simformer results for the SIRD experiment.
 We thank Daniel Gedon and Julius Vetter, and all members of Mackelab for discussions and feedback on the manuscript. \end{ack}

 {S\arabic{figure}} {S\arabic{figure}}

 {S\arabic{table}}

 {S\arabic{section}}